Therapists in Cultural Corridor, Las Vegas, NV

 Cultural Corridor, Las Vegas, NV 89101

-Since I have been a CEO of a division of 2 publicly traded companies, I am in recovery, and I am a licensed drug and alcohol counselor supervisor and a clinical professional counselor intern, I understand some of the unique challenges and perspectives that successful executives and professionals have when struggling with a substance use disorder.
+Since I have been a CEO of a division of 2 publicly traded companies, I am in recovery, and I have a doctoral degree in psychology, a licensed drug and alcohol counselor supervisor and a clinical professional counselor, I understand some of the unique challenges and perspectives that successful executives and professionals have when struggling with a substance use disorder.

-Since I have been a CEO of a division of 2 publicly traded companies, I am in recovery, and I am a licensed drug and alcohol counselor supervisor and a clinical professional counselor intern, I understand some of the unique challenges and perspectives that successful executives and professionals have when struggling with a substance use disorder.
+Since I have been a CEO of a division of 2 publicly traded companies, I am in recovery, and I have a doctoral degree in psychology, a licensed drug and alcohol counselor supervisor and a clinical professional counselor, I understand some of the unique challenges and perspectives that successful executives and professionals have when struggling with a substance use disorder.

 My approach to relationships and the therapeutic process is one of a genuine, objective, and respectful nature.
 Counseling has been proven to help many individuals, couples and families, and this is particularly true when you sincerely want change, you and your therapist are a good fit, and you are willing to follow through with suggestions and changes that you and your counselor agree may be helpful.
 My job is to be an experienced and caring navigator on the journey to achieving the changes you seek.